-‘My 600 Lb Life’ Nicole Is So Obese, She Can’t Care For Her Kids
+‘My 600 Lb Life’: Nicole Is So Obese That She Can’t Care For Her Kids

 “Shopping for food is the only fun thing I could do, but I can’t get around easily.
 When I got to a store, I can’t ride one of the electric carts because I am too big, so I have to be pushed around in my wheelchair.”

-Sometimes, she says, she and Charlie must make difficult maneuvers or move merchandise around to make room for Nicole; she is so obese that the aisles are sometimes too narrow for her to safely get through, according to The Daily Mail.
+Sometimes, she says, she and Charlie must make difficult maneuvers or move merchandise around to make room for Nicole; she is so obese that the aisles are sometimes too narrow for her to safely get through, according to the Daily Mail.
 All the while, other shoppers are staring.

 “I’ll flat out move it.
 I don’t care I will move whatever gotta move.”

 The rush of finding junk food to eat extends beyond Nicole to Charlie as well.
-He says that whenever Nicole finds something that appeal to her, he gets a thrill as well.
+He says that whenever Nicole finds something that appeals to her, he gets a thrill as well.

 “Charlie loves food too, and grocery shopping is the only time we get to do something together.
 It’s kind of romantic in a way, but after we shop I can’t wait to get home and eat.”